Welcome to the Bayshore Art Walk!

 Tomorrow’s Yesterday is a mirrored mural celebrating yesterday and tomorrow—reminding you to remember the past while you envision an exciting new future.

-Located by Trader Joe's, Daisy and Watkins continue their uplifting collaboration to brighten the west-facing parking garage with blossoming swamp rose and phlox.
+Located by Trader Joe’s, Emma Daisy and Dave Watkins continue their uplifting collaboration to brighten the west-facing parking garage with blossoming swamp rose and phlox.

-Fine artists Anwar Foyd-Pruitt and Watkins collaborate on a brilliant mural continuum to show how community and connectivity are core pillars of the reimagined Bayshore.
+Fine artists Anwar Floyd-Pruitt and Dave Watkins collaborate on a brilliant mural continuum to show how community and connectivity are core pillars of the reimagined Bayshore.

-Inspired by the lakefront and the Milwaukee Art Museum architecture, Zimmerman takes the viewer through an immersive and serene passageway connecting the parking garage to the main square.
+Inspired by the lakefront and Milwaukee Art Museum architecture, David Mark Zimmerman takes the viewer through an immersive and serene passageway connecting the parking garage to the main square.

-A talented muralist, Kaems transforms what was once just a wall of utility meters into an imerssive underwater submarine ship to explore freshwater fish of Lake Michigan.
+A talented muralist, Fred Kaems transforms what was once just a wall of utility meters into an immersive underwater submarine ship to explore the freshwater fish of Lake Michigan.